burritojustice/baywheels/neighborhoods/README.md

           ;

 Exporting as just json:

         COPY (
             SELECT * EXCLUDE (geom)
             FROM neighborhoods_with_od_and_stations
           ) TO 'neighborhoods_data.json'
           WITH (FORMAT JSON, ARRAY true);

+^ prob better to use an object than an array but need to restructure

 top 5 destination neighborhoods by station: